ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 implement it at this point.
 It's reasonable since the lld is in its early stages of development.
-We didn't dig it more, since the Cpu0 backend tutorial just need a linker to finish Relocation Records Resolve and see how it run on PC.
+We didn't dig it more, since the Cpu0 backend tutorial just need a linker to finish Relocation Records Resolve and see how it runs on PC.

 Remind, llvm-linker is the linker works on IR level linker optimization.
 Sometime when you got the obj file only (if you have a.o in this case),